Work with Report view in Power BI Desktop

-If you've been working with Power BI, you know how easy it is to create reports providing dynamic perspectives and insights into your data.
+If you've been working with Power BI, you know how easy it's to create reports providing dynamic perspectives and insights into your data.
 Power BI also has more advanced features in Power BI Desktop.
-With Power BI Desktop, you can create advanced queries, mashup data from multiple sources, create relationships between tables, and more.
+With Power BI Desktop, create advanced queries, mashup data from multiple sources, create relationships between tables, and more.

-Power BI Desktop includes Report View, where you can create any number of report pages with visualizations.
-Report View in provides pretty much the same design experience as a report's Editing View in the Power BI service.
-You can move visualizations around, copy and paste, merge, etc.
+Power BI Desktop includes a Report view, where you can create any number of report pages with visualizations.
+Report view in Power BI Desktop provides a similar design experience to the report's editing view in the Power BI service.
+You can move visualizations around, copy and paste, merge, and so on.